CaydendW/MidiByConsole/README.md

   3. G# (g)
   4. F# (f)
   5. Eb (e)
+* Adding end; to the end of music breaks from the loop.
+This allows for comments to be put the end of the text file.
 Those are all the commands.

 Here is an example: (F)-1000 play F sharp high for 1000 miliseconds (1 second)